Perspective | A new film explores the life of Odessa Madre, the ‘queen’ of D.C.’s underworld

 Said Hamilton: “I thought what?
 Who is this woman?
 What was her deal?”

 Odessa Marie Madre was born in 1907.
-She grew up in “Cowtown,” around Georgia and Florida avenues, named because it was where livestock were allowed to roam.
+She grew up in “Cowtown,” around Georgia and Florida avenues NW, named because it was where livestock were allowed to roam.
 She went to Dunbar, an elite public school that many considered as rigorous as any college.
 It was not a pleasant experience.

 “For a lot of African Americans, it was understood that if you didn’t look a certain way, you were not allowed to be upwardly mobile, economically or socially,” Hamilton said.